nilostolte/ClockWidget/README.md

 This command establishes a quadratic Bézier segment is defined by a start point in the current point, an end point (x2,y2), and one control point (x1,y1).
 4. **curveTo(x1,y1,x2,y2,x3,y3)**<br>
 This command establishes a cubic Bézier segment is defined by a start point in the current point, an end point (x3,y3), and two control points (x1,y1) and (x2,y2).
-5. **closepath()**<br>
+5. **closePath()**<br>
 Ends the current subpath and causes an automatic straight line to be drawn from the current point to the initial point of the current subpath.
-If a `closepath` is followed immediately by a `moveTo`, then the `moveTo` identifies the start point of the next subpath
+If a `closePath()` is followed immediately by a `moveTo`, then the `moveTo` identifies the start point of the next subpath

+### Vector Graphics For GUI Programming

+**ClockWidget** illustrates how complete Graphics User Interfaces can be designed with in the same way that this code was designed and programmed.
+In the case of this widget, the interactivity has been substituted by a thread that animates the needles instead of the user interaction.